Caitlin Clark moves into No. 2 on NCAA scoring list as No. 3 Iowa pounds Northwestern 110-74 - WTOP News

 EVANSTON, Ill.
 (AP) — Caitlin Clark cruised right by Jackie Stiles and Kelsey Mitchell.
 Next up is Kelsey Plum.

-That’s the only name above Clark on the NCAA women’s basketball career scoring list.
+That’s the only name above Clark on the NCAA women’s basketball scoring list.

 Three weeks after passing Brittney Griner, Clark took down two more big names in women’s hoops.
 She passed Stiles for third on the NCAA list when she made a 3-pointer with 2:04 left in the first quarter.
 She moved ahead of Ohio State’s Mitchell when she converted a layup with 4:58 left in the first half, making her the career scoring leader for the Big Ten.

 Clark finished the night with 3,424 points, departing to a big ovation with 4:23 remaining.
-Plum, who starred at Washington from 2013-17, tops the women’s scoring list with 3,527 points.
+Plum, who starred at Washington from 2013-17, tops the women’s Division I scoring list with 3,527 points.

 “I think the coolest thing is just the names that I get to be around,” Clark said.
 “Those are people that I grew up watching, especially Kelsey Plum, Brittney Griner, Kelsey Mitchell.
 Those are really, really great players.”